crate/cloud-reference/docs/glossary.rst

 ------------

-A subscription is - for the purposes of CrateDB Cloud - a container in which the CrateDB Cloud service is created and managed, supported by one of our cloud providers.
-In other words, once a customer signs up for a CrateDB Cloud :ref:`offer<glossary-offer>` and a particular CrateDB Cloud :ref:`subscription plan<glossary-subscription-plan>` via one of our cloud providers, they will have a subscription to CrateDB Cloud through that particular cloud provider.
+A subscription is - for the purposes of CrateDB Cloud - a container in which the CrateDB Cloud service is created and managed.
+You can purchase a CrateDB Cloud subscription by following the steps in our `tutorial`_.
+In the case of our :ref:`SaaS<glossary-saas>` :ref:`offers<glossary-offer>` on the cloud provider marketplaces, customers subscribe to CrateDB Cloud through that particular cloud provider.

-The billing for that particular instance of the CrateDB Cloud service is managed per subscription.
+The billing for a particular instance of the CrateDB Cloud service is managed per subscription.
 On Microsoft Azure, a given customer can have multiple subscriptions.
 This can be practical in case that customer wants to separate different instances of using the CrateDB Cloud service into different billing accounts.

 .. _glossary-subscription-plan: